hisplan/vagrant-apache-spark-centos/README.md

 # 2. Prerequisites
 1. At least 1GB memory  in addition to the memory for your host machine.
-2. Vagrant 1.7 or higher, Virtualbox 4.3.2 or higher
+2. Vagrant 1.7 or higher, VirtualBox 4.3.2 or higher

 # 3. Note
 - This uses Oracle JDK 8.